 God blessed the ministry and provided a small farm for a base in the nearby town of Camaragibe which later became the YWAM base.

-Today Mati and Julie Gali are the leaders of the YWAM Recife base which has a focus on children, street kids and children at risk.
+Today Mati and Julie Gali are the leaders of the YWAM Recife base which has a focus on children at risk.

 Mati, born and raised in Samoa, South Pacific joined YWAM in 1988.
 Julie was born in Canada and did her DTS in Tyler, Texas, in 1985, before coming to Brazil in 1991.